Ralf3/Mosquito-Simulator/README.md

 # Mosquito-Simulator
 Simulates the spread of WestNilVirus a combination of ODE and spatial movement (Julia implementation)

+## General Remarks
+The Mosquito Simulator is completely written in Julia.
+The version presented here contains executable code, with the restriction that of the available regions only the region Magdeburg is available.
+For this region the weather data is also provided.
+If you want to test other regions, please send me a personal message.
+### Installation
+The simulator has been tested under Julia version 1.8.3, but should also run with subsequent versions.
+To install the software please follow the steps below:

+- Install Julia on your computer (I use Linux as OS).
+- simu.install contains all needed packages for the simulator.
+It can directly install the packages install.

 ## Simulation control
 The file "control.jl" contains the central parameters for controlling a simulation: <br>
+to start the simulation, please include inside of Julia:
+**include("control.jl")**

 ### General simulation parameters